 Fighting To End HIV/AIDS

 Our mission is to end the HIV/AIDS epidemic in Middle Tennessee.
 We work to achieve this through education, advocacy and support for those at risk for or living with HIV.

-With your help, Nashville CARES offers services annually to more than 70,000 Middle Tennesseans who are living with or at risk of HIV/AIDS including: HIV prevention education to over 53,000 youth and adults, 11,000 confidential HIV tests, and support services to 3,400 men, women and children living with the disease.
+With your help, Nashville CARES serves more than 50,000 Middle Tennesseans living with or at-risk of HIV/AIDS including HIV prevention education to more than 29,000 youth and adults, more than 10,000 FREE confidential HIV tests, and essential support services to 3,400 men, women and children living with the disease.